matterickson/interpreter/README.md

 The file Interpreter.jar is the entire project, runnable with just one click.

-The file GUI.java is a runnable java file that contains a JPanel for the user to program in (requires other files in this repo).
+The file GUI.java is a runnable java file that contains a JPanel for the user to program in.
+It has an input box, output box and some sample programs.

-The file MyApplet.java is a JApplet that can run the program in browser (assuming your browser still runs Java applets).
-Running this file also requires the other java files in this repo like GUI.java.

 The file syntax.txt is the syntax of the project.